git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

 ##### Step 2: Create the PersistentVolumeClaim

-We will now create a PersistentVolumeClaim (PVC) to bind with the PersistentVolume that we defined in the previous step.
-Note that we are directly referencing pre-provisioned PersistentVolume using the **volumeName** value of **fsx-pv**:
+We will now create a PersistentVolumeClaim (PVC) to bind with the PersistentVolume definition that we defined in the previous step.
+Note that we are directly referencing the pre-provisioned PersistentVolume using the **volumeName** value of **fsx-pv**:  Below is contents of the PVC claim file (fsxL-claim.yaml) that we will deploy.

 :::code[]{language=yaml showLineNumbers=true showCopyAction=false}
 # fsxL-claim.yaml